 Institute for Military History and War Studies

-Military thinking and war theories are addressed from the perspective of both mastering the classical doctrines of Clausewitz, Mahan and Mitchell, but also challenging them and contrasting them with alternative and competing theories, for example new war theories.
+We study military thinking and war theories from the perspective of both mastering the classical doctrines, but also by challenging and contrasting them with alternative and competing theories.

 - Danish military history and Danish military thinking, with special emphasis on the Danish armed forces since 1945